 For my doctoral program at Old Dominion University, I am pursuing advanced study in the field of ecology.
 My independent research project focuses on a number of research questions pertaining to seed dispersal by frugivorous animals.
 I conduct my field research in the Dominican Republic, where the interactions between tropical wet forest plants and avian frugivores comprise my study system.
-My project work takes place primarily on various private cattle farms, and we also cooperate with local Dominican partners in an effort to apply the findings of our research to actual forest and wildlife conservation efforts.
+My project work takes place primarily on several large private cattle farms in the Rio Yaque del Norte Watershed near the town of Jarabacoa in the Cordillera Central.
+We work in cooperation with several local Dominican partners in an effort to apply the findings of our research to ongoing forest and wildlife conservation efforts.

 Jarabacoa Shown in a Larger Map of Hispaniola

 The network framework for describing and analyzing mutualistic interactions between plant and animal assemblages has played a huge role in contemporary studies seeking to understand the role of mutualisms in structuring communities and maintaining biodiversity.
 However, much of our current knowledge of these systems is based on data sets compiled from an assortment of field studies with widely varying methodologies.
 One limitation of many previous studies is their tendency to consider the composition of communities and their interactions as static objects, largely ignoring the spatial and temporal variability of inherent to natural systems.
 One of the goals of my research is to explore how network parameters vary in space and time through continuous year-round monitoring of independent local communities.

 Example of a Network Module (subset) From The Study Area